psynteract/psynteract-docs/installation.md

 ### OpenSesame

-Completing the installation from OpenSesame is as simple as opening the extensions menu and selecting "Install control panel on server" from the psynteract entry.
+Completing the installation from OpenSesame is as simple as opening the extensions menu and selecting "Install control panel" from the psynteract entry.
 Enter the URL on which you found your CouchDB installation earlier, followed by the name of the database you setup, for example `http://localhost:5984/psynteract/`.
 You will be shown the URL of your control panel once the installation is completed.
 Be sure to make a bookmark, or otherwise consult the [finding the control panel URL](faq.md) from our FAQ.
 If the server is accessible over the network, this will complete the installation.

 ### Pure Python